 1) Applicants should apply via the online application system.
 (Note that your $50 application fee is waived automatically.)

 3) Upload the PPOS form onto the online application; this form is considered unofficial at this point and will be used in the review process by your department.
 Submit the online application.

 4) If you are accepted by the department, you MUST have the PPOS form reviewed and signed by Undergraduate Studies.
-Undergraduate Studies will give the form to Graduate Studies for final review. *In order to get a head start, you should send the PPOS form to Claudia Anderson for review as soon as you submit your application.
+Undergraduate Studies will give the form to Graduate Studies for final review. *In order to get a head start, you should send the PPOS form to Undergraduate Studies for review as soon as you submit your application.